Wealthy Enclaves Belatedly Rebelling Against Supersized Houses

 The Wall Street Journal published a zeitgeist watch entry: American Towns Are Rebelling Against Megamansions.
 It describes how some long-established havens for the rich, such as the Hamptons and Martha’s Vineyard, are trying to tamp down on ginormous houses.
 This of course comes only after a spate of developing hyper-trophied homes in the area.

 Having read the piece with some care, what seems most interesting, at least in terms of various objections made to the Journal writer E.B.
-Solomont, is the lack of a clear basis for objecting to these cancerously-large buildings.
+Solomont, is the lack of a clear basis for opposing these cancerously-large buildings.
 What you read is a sense of offense to what the refusniks apparently see as a widely-shared, even if hard to delineate crisply, sensibility, that these really big houses constitute an offensive too-muchness.

 To make the point clearer, consider some zoning issues related to arguably overly ambitious building projects elsewhere.
 In New York City, I have been told of (with the name and addresses, but they are not critical to the logic of this post) a mega wealthy individual who bought there adjacent townhouses in the Upper West Side.
 It was in a landmarked area, so he had to preserve the facades.
 However, his purpose was not just to join or perhaps even combine the properties above ground.
 He started excavating to create a huge basement underneath all three.